Women in Iran: In economy

 In 1979 the United States imposed an economic boycott on Iran, which has affected many of their economic sectors.
 In particular, the boycott affected the carpet industry.
 As a result, the boycott influenced women's participation in the labor force.
 Weaving is a common occupation for women, as it can be done inside the family home.
 If the market is volatile, merchants can simply remove or add looms to the worker's home in response to demand.
 Therefore, women who have children to take care of can be inside the home while tending to their work.
 Carpet weaving was very common among women from rural areas.
 Thus, carpet weaving was a valuable method of increasing the economic involvement of women in rural neighborhoods.
 In 1996, over 91 percent of the female industrial employees were in the textile industry which consisted largely of carpet weaving.
 Nonetheless, this all changed due to sanctions.
 Before the Islamic Revolution, Iranian firms were combined with firms in the United States where Iranians produced rugs for the United States market.
 However, due to the United States inflicting sanctions on Iran, Iranian imports were banned from the country.
 The demand for Iranian carpets was still high.
 In response, Americans bought carpets with Iranian designs from other countries that produced the same carpets, such as China and India.
 From 1994 to 2005 the export of carpets had declined drastically.
 In 1994 Iran sold over $2 million worth of carpets, but by 2005 it went to under $500 in carpet exports.
 In other words, the total share of carpet in non-oil exports had declined from 44.2 percent to 4.2 percent; a drastic decrease.
 Olmsted concurs with Moghadam this would drastically affect women in the labor market, since the majority of carpet weavers consisted of less-educated women.

+Income Inequality

+A study conducted in Iran revealed a significant gender income gap across all income and ethnic groups.
+Women, regardless of their ethnic background (with ethnic backgrounds defined by the language individuals speak), earn less than men.
+However, the gap is even wider for women from non-Fars ethnic groups.
+This means that non-Fars women experience greater income inequality than their Fars counterparts.
+Furthermore, the gap is widest among poorer households and narrowest among middle-class households.
+The study underscores the need for targeted policies that address the intersection of gender and ethnicity, particularly for marginalized groups such as non-Fars women.
+In terms of income inequality, non-Fars women are in a worse position than Fars women, non-Fars men, and Fars men; consequently, they require additional support and attention.